Court in Myanmar again finds Suu Kyi guilty of corruption | Law-Order

 The army's takeover in 2021 triggered widespread peaceful protests that security forces tried to crush with deadly forces and that soon erupted into armed resistance.

-According to a detailed list compiled by the Assistance Association for Political Prisoners, a non-governmental organisation that tracks killings and arrests, Myanmar security forces have killed at least 2,685 civilians and arrested 16,651.
+Myanmar security forces have killed at least 2,685 civilians and arrested 16,651, according to a detailed list compiled by the Assistance Association for Political Prisoners, a non-governmental organization that tracks killings and arrests.

-On Wednesday last week, the UN Security Council called on Myanmar's military rulers to release all "arbitrarily detained" prisoners including Suu Kyi in its first resolution on the situation in Myanmar since the army's seizure of power.

-The UN resolution also calls for an immediate end to violence in Myanmar and urges all parties in the country to work on starting a dialogue and reconciliation aimed at peacefully resolving the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)